-- UE is not configured with any positioning measurements,.
+- UE is not configured with any positioning measurements.

-- The nrs-NonAnchor-config is enabled indicated by higher layer defined in clause 10.2.6 TS 36.211 [16].

 The UE shall filter the NRSRP and NRSRQ measurements of the NB-IoT serving cell using at least 2 measurements.
 Within the set of measurements used for the filtering, at least two measurements shall be spaced by, at least DRX cycle/2.